Waves Basics

 The Waves network consists of hundreds of nodes hosted around the world.
 This ensures that the blockchain data is protected against counterfeit or deletion, malicious or occasional.
 Everyone can launch a node and join the network.

-The node that holds at least 1,000 WAVES (by ownership or lease), can participate in block generation and receive block generation rewards and transaction fees.
+The node that holds at least 1,000 WAVES (by ownership or lease), can participate in block generation and receive transaction fees and their share of block reward.
 The more tokens the node holds, the greater is its chance to add the next block.

 Waves uses an account-based model.
 Each transaction is created on behalf of an account, all assets and data are associated with the account.
 An account has a pair of cryptographically bound keys: a private key that the account uses to sign transactions, and a public key that allows anyone to verify the signature.
 More about account

 A decentralized application (dApp) is an application empowered by blockchain.
 A dApp can store data on the blockchain and invoke a script assigned to an account.
 There is, therefore, no centralized database that might be hacked or compromised.
 Any user can view the script code and the result of its invocation.

 Learn more about Waves technology and gain the hands-on skills needed to build dApps using Waves lessons.